fjcu-ee-islab/ResViT/ResViT/README.md

 Parameters of ```test.sh```:

-wpath is the path of the weight
+"wpath" is the path of the weight

 ```
 sh test.sh